-Projections for economic, demographic and land use activities for transportation planning anticipated travel demand.
+Fresno COG relies on its member agencies' economic, demographic, and land use projections as the basis for transportation planning activity and participates with local agencies to assure that such projections are consistent.
+These projections are used for modeling anticipated travel demand.
 Fresno COG serves as the Census Data Center for Fresno County, which will helps ensure continuity of countywide projections.
 A professional demographer/planner is on staff to direct this function.